-Ofgem RIIO-2 Price Controls
+Ofgem RIIO-2 Price Controls - Our ambitious plans for environmental sustainability represent a significant step-change from RIIO-1 and we welcome the enhanced regulatory regime for RIIO2 (5 years from 2021 for Transmission and from 2023 for Distribution).

-Our ambitious plans for environmental sustainability represent a significant step-change from RIIO-1 and we welcome the enhanced regulatory regime for this area.
+Opportunities: to build on our RIIO-1 performance and quickly reduce, eliminate, reverse or manage a wider range of environmental impacts than ever before to achieve our goals.

-- Opportunities: to build on our RIIO-1 performance and quickly reduce, eliminate, reverse or manage a wider range of environmental impacts than ever before. - Challenges: bring about this step change in environmental sustainability in a quick, wellcoordinated way, while delivering business priorities and providing long-term value for consumers.
+Challenges: to bring about this step change in environmental sustainability in a quick, wellcoordinated way, while delivering business priorities and providing long-term value for consumers.